LAWBowie/LAWBowie/README.md

 • Spent last 4 years working and studying full-time <br>
 • Hold an Honours degree in Computing and IT <br>
 • Highly passionate about learning <br>
-• Pursuing a career in software development <br>
 • Consultant Software Developer at Brightgen <br>